kotope/aio_energy_management/README.md

 | inversed         | no        | Want to find expensive hours to avoid?
 Set to True! default: false |

 ### Example configuration
-The example configuration presents creation of two sensors: one for cheapest three hours and one for most expensive prices.
+The example configuration presents creation of three sensors: one for **nord pool cheapest three hours**, one for **nord pool most expensive prices** and final one for **entso-e cheapest hours**.
 The expensive sensor uses external input_number to get number of hours requested.

 ```
 aio_energy_management: